 Best Calligraphy Papers for Projects

 If you’re making a commissioned project like the Quaker wedding certificate pictured above, watercolor paper is a fantastic choice.
 However, you’ve got to be mindful of your nib catching on fibers!
 Many watercolor papers are a bit fibrous and might prove difficult to write on if you are new to calligraphy.
 You’ve just got to remember to take it slow and be patient with yourself!
 The plus side to calligraphing on watercolor paper is that it’s compatible with virtually any ink because it has an extremely low absorbency.
-You can see in this photo of inks that I got from the Ink Drop Club that all of the selections look gorgeous on watercolor paper!
+You can see in the photo below that almost all of the inks I tried look great on watercolor paper!

 I use watercolor paper for a lot of my commissioned projects because it is so heavy and sumptuous.
 However, it is perfectly acceptable to use 70# or 80# drawing paper for commissioned projects as well!
 (The poundage should be identified on the cover, like in the photo below.)